ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 Failing cleanup will lead to the content being eventually updated upon next `browseStart` update.

+We will furthermore delete blobStore content upon dequeue, also when the mail had been delete or purged via MailQueue management APIs.

 ## Consequences

-MailQueue content will eventually be dropped both in Cassandra and in ObjectStorage once Blob Store garbage collection is implemented.
-This will both allow reclaiming storage space, reducing related costs, and respect privacy of James users.
+All Cassandra SSTable before `browseStart` can safely be dropped as part of the timeWindowCompactionStrategy.

-Updating browse start will then be two times more expensive.
+Updating browse start will then be two times more expensive as we need to unreference passed slices.

+Eventually this will allow reclaiming Cassandra disk space and enforce mail privacy by removing dandling metadata.

 ## Alternative